 The more salt that you consume, the more water you retain, and with retained water comes greater breathing difficulties.
 Keep track of how much water you are drinking every day.
 Become a label-reader and avoid high-salt foods or adding table salt to your plate.

 While there are mixed reviews of many supplements and their effects on COPD, vitamin D has received some positive feedback.
 In a study by Belgium scientists, they found that vitamin D levels are often low in COPD patients and vitamin D supplementation can help increase respiratory muscle strength.

 In the case of COPD, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in adult bone marrow and/or in the patient’s venous blood.
 Stem cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
 During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow and blood, which requires special laboratory techniques to collect them.
 After being extracted from the patient’s body, they are isolated.
-Then they are given back to the patient intravenously or through the use of a nebulizer.
+Then they are given back to the patient intravenously.
 The treatment is minimally invasive and typically an outpatient procedure.
 The procedure should be performed in a clinical setting under the supervision of a professional.

 It takes a physician that has sought specific training to perform cellular therapy adequately and safely.
 If you would like to find out more about our available natural treatment for COPD, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.